box/box-typescript-sdk-gen/docs/devicePinners.md

   - Used as `enterprise_id` in path `path` of the API call
 - queryParams `GetEnterpriseDevicePinnersQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetEnterpriseDevicePinnersHeadersArg`
+  - Used as headers for the API call

 ### Returns